Petrelll/alx-system_engineering-devops/0x01-shell_permissions/REAME.md

 ### [0-iam_betty]<0-iam_betty]
-tto switch to super user betty
+to switch to super user betty